hanfak/poker-game/README.md

 * test rankings
 * ATest add assertion on poker hand type that won or drew
 * Improve logic checking if it is a straight
+* Have multiple hands
+* Have 6/7 cards and choose best 5 card hand
 </details>

 ### Useful Stuff